sisinflab/adverse2021/cfp.md

 - **Theory and algorithms for AML in search and recommendation**
   - Attacks on images, videos, audio signals, and text
-  - Attacks on model parameters with gradient methods
+  - Attack.institutions on model parameters with gradient methods
   - Attacks by generating of fake profiles, e.g., customer one-commerce platforms
   - Attacks crafted with generative adversarial networks
   - Real-world attack scenarios–Other attack techniques